 In the following section, I have shared a few frequently asked questions related to this topic.

 If you still have any queries in mind, do check out the FAQs below.

 Well, it really depends on the texture of the rice.

 If the rice is fully cooked and seems a bit crunchy, you can surely try it out in preparations like fried rice.

-But if the rice is quite undercooked, I think you should fix it first using the above methods and then think of using in other preparations.
+But if the rice is quite undercooked, I think you should fix it using the above methods and then think of using it in other preparations.